menu

 Occupations and Workforce

-West Kill is a blue-collar town, with 48.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, West Kill is generally considered to be a blue-collar town.
+48.39% of the West Kill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Kill is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in West Kill who work in office and administrative support (35.48%), food service (9.68%), and business and financial occupations (6.45%).

 Setting & Lifestyle